LeadForensics Types of maintenance in facilities management | Anabas | Anabas

 Preventive maintenance, also referred to as preventative maintenance, is all about being proactive.
 Under this approach, equipment and systems are maintained in line with a schedule that’s typically aligned with time passed and/or usage.

-Safer working: maintaining assets and equipment, rather than running them to failure, helps prevent serious failures that can incur high costs and, more critically, cause injury.
+• Safer working: Maintaining assets and equipment, rather than running them to failure, helps prevent serious failures that can incur higher costs and, more critically, cause injury.

-Improved budgeting and cashflow: preventive maintenance can keep your equipment and systems in full working order for longer, which helps reduce the chance of unexpected and costly repairs.
-For this reason, preventive and scheduled maintenance helps with budgeting and cashflow.
+• Improved budgeting and cash flow: Preventive maintenance can keep your equipment and systems in full working order for longer, which helps reduce unexpected and costly repairs.
+For this reason, preventive and scheduled maintenance helps support more predictable budgeting and cash flow.

-Additional resource required: with more regular routine inspections of equipment, a preventive approach can require additional resource, such as more staff, time and a stock of readily available parts – all of which come with added costs.
+• Additional resources: With routine inspections of equipment, a preventive maintenance approach can require additional resources, such as more staff, time and a stock of readily available parts, all of which carry added costs.

-Greater oversight required: especially for larger organisations, preventive maintenance across all sites and systems could require a significant number of asset schedules and stocks to see over.
+• Greater oversight: Especially for larger organisations, as preventive maintenance across all sites and systems could require a significant number of asset schedules and stocks to oversee.
 This will require more substantial asset management procedures.

 Risk-based maintenance (RBM)

-Resource available for alternatives: through prioritising high-risk systems, extra resources can be made available to develop and manage alternative systems in the event of a failure.
-This keeps things moving while repairs are carried out on the primary system, with a reduced impact on your business’ usual operations.
+• Resources available for alternatives: Through prioritising high-risk systems, extra resources can be made available to develop and manage alternative systems in the event of a failure.
+This keeps things moving while repairs are carried out on the primary system, with a reduced impact on your business’s usual operations.

-Less effective: in organisations with multiple pieces of high-priority equipment, a risk-based approach may spread maintenance teams too thinly and, as a result, is less effective.
+• Less effective: In organisations with multiple pieces of high-priority equipment, a risk-based approach can spread maintenance teams too thin, reducing effectiveness.

-Requires frequent reviews and updates: the level of risk fluctuates due to factors such as age, usage and repair history of equipment.
-To tackle this, a risk-based approach requires recurring reviews and potential amendments.
+• Requires frequent reviews and updates: The level of risk fluctuates due to equipment age, usage and repair history, risk-based approach requires recurring reviews and updates.

 Condition-based maintenance (CBM)

-Reduced downtime: as condition-based maintenance is often carried out while equipment is in use, there is less chance of disruption to your operations.
-Also, forming maintenance around your systems’ current condition reduces the chance of failure, which further reduces the chance of downtime.
+• Reduced downtime: Condition-based maintenance occurs while equipment is in use, minimising operational disruption and lowering the risk of failure..
+Also, forming maintenance around your systems’ current condition reduces the chance of failure, which further reduces downtime.

-Incompatible work environments: the instruments used to monitor asset condition can be sensitive to environmental factors, meaning some areas may be unsuitable.
-To navigate this, maintenance professionals may need to adapt their assets and environments to fit or even rely on more expensive manual inspections instead.
+• Incompatible work environments: Some instruments used to monitor asset condition are sensitive to environmental factors, meaning some areas may be unsuitable.
+To navigate this, maintenance professionals should adapt their assets and environments to fit or rely on more expensive manual inspections instead.

-Anabas has years of experience in applying the correct balance of maintenance strategies for corporate offices, across total facilities management and bespoke services.
+Anabas has years of experience in creating the optimal balance of maintenance services for corporate offices, combining Total Facilities Management with bespoke services to meet your specific needs.

 We would love to hear from you